 Likewise, a colleague of the writer’s, who had recently bought himself a Jaguar XKR, insisted on a ride in the Audi, and throughout was critical of the ‘clinical’ German build, arguing that his big cat felt more special.
 But he had no answer to the sheer potency of the R8, pace that clearly left him impressed where he had promised himself not to be.

 The R8 V10 Plus is the standard bearer of the current about-to-be-retired model line-up.
-Only offered in Coupe form, its mid-mounted 5.2-litre V10 powerplant puts out 542bhp, along with 398lbft of torque, channelled through a seven-speed S Tronic gearbox and into the quattro all-wheel drive system which is biased to the rear.
+Only offered in Coupe form, its mid-mounted 5.2-litre V10 powerplant puts out 542bhp, along with 398lbft of torque, channelled through a seven-speed double-clutch automatic gearbox and into the quattro all-wheel drive system which is biased to the rear.

 The Plus designation also adds some rather special touches to the styling – such as the carbon-fibre reinforced plastic (CFRP) used on the front splitter, mirror housings, side blades and rear diffuser, and even in parts of the engine bay, which by the way is LED lit.